-Workstream Activities

-Operations Annual review of ACS's processes to identify and address modern slavery risks in our operations.

-Review of grievance mechanism

-Partnering with an external party

-Methods for tracking effectiveness

-- Obtaining and assessing feedback from staff and management teams regarding the adequacy of the policies in place to address modern slavery risks in our operations - Revising policies and processes as and when required to improve the way in which modern slavery is addressed - Developing staff training designed to raise awareness of modern slavery risks - Regularly review reported cases with an eye to how these were handled, and how the response could have been improved - Progressing discussions with Baptist Care to share knowledge and insights
+Workstream Activities Methods for tracking effectiveness Operations Annual review of ACS's processes to identify and address modern slavery risks in our operations.
+Obtaining and assessing feedback from staff and management teams regarding the adequacy of the policies in place to address modern slavery risks in our operations Revising policies and processes as and when required to improve the way in which modern slavery is addressed Developing staff training designed to raise awareness of modern slavery risks Review of grievance mechanism Regularly review reported cases with an eye to how these were handled, and how the response could have been improved Partnering with an external party Progressing discussions with Baptist Care to share knowledge and insights

 Workstream Activities Methods for tracking effectiveness Procurement Conduct an audit of the prequalification checks for suppliers to determine if mitigation measures have been consistently actioned Conducting checks with the assistance of the Finance team to see if any supplier invoices were paid without the supplier undergoing the prequalification checks so as to close out gaps (if any) Assessing the percentage of supplier agreements entered into with the updated modern slavery clause and looking into the circumstances of when suppliers sought to negotiate out of the clauses (and reasons for same) Comparing ethiXbase questionnaire responses as against prequalification documentations (to check for any irregularities) Track the number of high- risk suppliers and levels of awareness among staff.
-Comparing the results of the ethiXbase questionnaire year on year Identifying the higher risk suppliers via the ethiXbase questionnaire and developing plans for further due diligence measures Tracking the number of individuals who have undertaken modern slavery training Supplier engagement Conducting periodic checks on suppliers to verify their compliance with the Code Recording the instances of non- compliance and developing corrective action plans as and when required
+Comparing the results of the ethiXbase questionnaire year on year Identifying the higher risk suppliers via the ethiXbase questionnaire and developing plans for further due diligence measures Tracking the number of individuals who have undertaken modern slavery training Supplier engagement Conducting periodic checks on suppliers to verify their compliance with the Code Recording the instances of non- compliance and developing corrective action plans as and when required objects of ACS.
+The deed provides that the Foundation's Trust Funds shall be applied and used exclusively for the support of the work of ACS, the Trustee.